emsi/pi-nfs/README.md

 ## bootsrap

 `bootstrap` script is the central part of the solution.
 Its main job is to load convifuration from `ENV` file and execute scripts from `scripts` and `scripts_arm` directories.
-It has one required positional argument, the path to directory that will be filled with ootstraped raspios image.
+Scripts from former are executed directly on the server while scripts form latter are executed using arm emulation and chroot within target raspios image allowing us for greater customizations like installing packages or executing system tools.

 ### options
+boostrap has one required positional argument, the path to directory that will be filled with bootstraped raspios image and several switches:
 ```
 $ ./bootstrap -h
 Usage: bootstrap [-h] [-v] [-d] [-D] [-R] [-S] [-A] [-t] [-P] target_path